hmxlabs/corex/README.md

 Windows binaries are available directly from the [ORE Release](https://github.com/OpenSourceRisk/Engine/releases/tag/v1.8.8.0).
 Linux (compiled on Ubuntu 22.04 LTS) are available from the HMx Labs website.

-ORE itself requires the [boost](https://www.boost.org) libraries which may be installed on an Ubuntu distribution as follows:

-    sudo apt install libboost-all-dev
+ORE itself requires the [boost](https://www.boost.org) libraries.
+If you use the scripts in this repository to build ORE, it will package the boost libraries with the ORE binaries.
+Note this has only been tested on Ubuntu Server 22.04 LTS (x86_64 and arm64) versions.
+Alternatively you may follow the build instructions in the ORE documentation.

 COREx is a python script (well two scripts) and you will require Python3 installed also.
-Again on an Ubuntu distribution this may be installed as follows:
+On an Ubuntu (and most Debian based) distribution this may be installed as follows:

     sudo apt install python3